How To Assemble A Veggie Tray On A Budget

 The other thing I love about it is that sold in the refrigerator section of the grocery store.
 It’s sold chilled and served chilled.

-Add some fresh herbs to your dressing, if desired.
+Feel free to add some fresh herbs to your dressing like dill, chives or chopped green onion.
 I added some fresh dill that I couldn’t resist buying at the farmer’s market.

 Get a coupon: Look for Lighthouse Homestyle Ranch dressing in the produce section of your grocery store.
 Grab a coupon for Lighthouse Dressing by signing up for their newsletter.